enricopisoni/SHERPA-simulation-old/oldREADME.md

 # SHERPA-simulation
-In this branch I adapt the 0.1x0.1 deg resolutionSRR to work with a new downscaling module.
-This module requires a different structure of emissions and concentration files.

-For emissions:

-- a unique file for all air quality indexes, containing all precursors and (for PM) PPM2.5, PPMco, PPM10
-- same content should be available for basecase (initial) emissions and delta (resulting from the SRR simulation) emissions
-- the code will work with 12 GNFR sectors
-- note that PPM10 = PPM2.5 + PMco

-For concentrations

-- you also need basecase files for PPM2.5 and PPM10 concentrations
-- the PPM2.5 basecase is directly extracted from the EMEP results, the PPM10 is on the contrary computed as the sum of PPM2.5 + PPMco
-- not that the SRR for PM downscaling will be run twice: once to simulate total PM2.5 (or PM10) and once to simulate the PPM2.5 (or PPM10) reductions.
-This second run is performed only reducing PPM2.5 or PPM10 emissions.

 With this code you can run simulations with the SHERPA SRR (built i.e. with the git repository SHERPA-training), to evaluate the impact of emission reduction scenarios on concentrations.
 This version of the SHERPA-simulation code has been tested withe the EDGAR2015 emission inventory, and with SRR built from EMEP air quality model simulations.